About Ari

 Ari started teaching two years into college.
 While offering her expertise to friends and family, she grew interested in teaching private lessons professionally.
 She took “The Private Studio Teacher” a course where she taught lessons for observation from the class, and learned more about how to run the business side of a private studio.
 She then decided to pursue a Minor in Teaching Contemporary Voice, taking all the Vocal Pedagogy classes Berklee had to offer and soaking it all up.
 Ever since she started she has had a burning passion for teaching, helping each student to find and develop their unique voice.

-Our goals in teaching voice are to help singers better understand the voice as an instrument, empower them with new skills/techniques, and inspire them to improve and love their unique voice.
-We use a combination of approaches from different methodologies.
-The methodology that we align with the most is Estill Voice Training.
-This is how we break down the functionality of the voice:
+My goals in teaching voice are to help singers better understand the voice as an instrument, empower them with new skills/techniques, and inspire them to improve and love their unique voice.
+I use a combination of approaches from different methodologies.
+This is how I break down the functionality of the voice:

 Breath - coordination between muscles of inhalation and exhalation